How does it work?

 What if I miss the event?
 Can I catch up afterwards?

-Our events are LIVE and aim to recreate the feel of an in-person gig as much as possible, so we don’t currently record them to stream afterwards.
+Our online gigs are LIVE and aim to recreate the feel of an in-person gig as much as possible, so we don’t currently record them to stream afterwards.
 The fact that everyone is there and watching together is one of the things that makes them really special.
 There is an ‘Add to calendar’ button embedded in your confirmation email so you can easily add the event to your e-calendar and it will pop up a reminder for you in advance.

 Can I buy a ticket on the day of the event?